illinois-impact/ece408_project/README.md

 Optimize your GPU convolution.

 Your implementation will be partially graded on its performance relative to other optimized implementations from the class.

+Your implementation must work with `rai -p <> --submit=final`.
+This means all your source files must be in `ece408_src`, and your implementation must work when they are copied to `src/operator/custom` in the mxnet tree, and `make` is invoked on the mxnet tree.
+This is done in the provided `rai_build.yml`.
+Likewise, the provided `final.py` provides an example of the script that will be used to time your implementation.

 All of your code for this and the later milestones must be executed between `auto start = ...` and `auto end = ...` in `new-inl.h`.
 The easiest way to ensure this is that all of your code should be in `forward()` or called by `forward()` from `new-forward.cuh` or `new-forward.h`.